raspberrypilearning/Year8-RelevanceTraining-Part3-GBICi4/en/step_1.md

-## Session 2: KS1 Storytelling Training - Getting started
+## Part 2: KS1 Storytelling Training - Getting started
 Session 2 introduces you to the online Storytelling resources through links, video and tasks.
 There are two tasks in this session.
 The second task focuses on completing a lesson that the pupils themselves undertake.

 ## Accessing the Storytelling resources